Properly install all water-using fixtures, equipment, and appliances such that there are no leaks.

 Pressure-loss testing in Single Family Homes:

-- For homes with more than one water supply or without an outdoor faucet, inspectors will attach a pressure gauge to the cold water faucet for the washing machine hookup or other cold water faucet and take the pressure reading.
+- For homes with more than one water supply or without an outdoor faucet, verifiers will attach a pressure gauge to the cold water faucet for the washing machine hookup or other cold water faucet and take the pressure reading.

 All leaks must be fixed before a home can be certified and receive the WaterSense® label certificate.

 Conducting a pressure-loss test on homes in multi-family buildings will vary based on the plumbing system design.
 Homes that are supplied through a single line with a shut-off can be tested at any point of use within the home.
-If the home is supplied by multiple supply lines, the inspector will need to coordinate with the builder to ensure that all individual supply systems are tested.
+If the home is supplied by multiple supply lines, the verifier will need to coordinate with the builder to ensure that all individual supply systems are tested.

-During the inspection, the inspector will check for leaks at all visible water supply connections and valves for water-using fixtures, appliances, and equipment.
+During the verification, the verifier will check for leaks at all visible water supply connections and valves for water-using fixtures, appliances, and equipment.
 To check for toilet leaks from the flapper valve, the inspector will remove the tank lid and add some food coloring or a dye tablet to the tank.
 After about 5 minutes, if the water in the toilet bowl is colored, the flapper valve is leaking.
 Flush immediately upon completing the experiment and check to make sure the tank and bowl are both clear of the coloring to avoid any staining.

 No climate specific information applies.